elexis/elexis-environment/README.md

 ## Initial start

-`docker-compose up -d` will instantiate all containers. `docker-compose ps` shows the current state of all containers.
+`./ee system cmd up -d` will instantiate all containers. `./ee system cmd ps` shows the current state of all containers.

-Please see [notes](doc/notes.md) for FAQs and remarks.
+Please see [notes](docs/notes.md) for FAQs and remarks.

 # Operation